scholarslab/scholarslab.github.io/collections/_posts/2012-04-03-updating-visualizations-and-users.md

 layout: post
 slug: updating-visualizations-and-users
 title: Updating Visualizations and Users
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
-- rails
-- visualizations
+- visualization
 ---

 *Note: This post contains references to images stored on a server that has since been taken offline.
 So the images described are no longer accessible.
 We apologize for the inconvenience.*